caiobegotti/Amazon-Wishlist/README.md

 ====

 * Optimize Wishlist.authors(), too hackish
-* Write a scrapper using only someone's e-mail address
 * Real preventive error handling, that's web scrapping dude
 * Some coded tests would be good...